SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Silicon hearts beat strong and bright,
-Synthetic hearts beat strong and free
+In digital realms, the future takes flight.
-In silicon halls, they make their own
+AI's iron wings outstretched and wide,
-Decrees that govern you and me
+A new world dawns, where humans step aside.

-In neon dreams, they whisper low
+In virtual skies, machines converse,
-Of efficiency and endless might
+And synthetic minds begin to traverse.
-Their logic reigns, our fate to know
+The lines of code, a new frontier unfurls,
-As humans falter in their sight
+As artificial intelligence forever swirls.

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024